 Description of Data: The data on students' satisfaction ratings on canteen, toilet, and other facilities at the college shows that the facility is providing middling satisfaction to the graduates.
-Majority of the graduates, i.e., 16 out of 46, have marked four stars to show their satisfaction with such facilities.
-The second largest number of graduates i.e.,11, have marked three stars.
-Only 4 graduates, have marked five stars to such facilities.
-The similar number of graduates have rated two stars.
-The small number of graduates has rated very low thereby marking one and o star.
+More than one-third of all graduates, i.e., 22 out of 60, have marked four stars to show their middling satisfaction with such facilities.
+The second-largest number of graduates, i.e., 17, has marked three stars to such facilities.
+The third-largest number of graduates, i.e., 11, rated five stars.
+The fourth-largest number of graduates, i.e., 6, rated two stars.
+The small number of graduates has rated very low thereby marking three and one stars.
 Thus, the graduates seem to be just satisfied with the canteen, toilet, and other facilities. (see Figure 13).